The Unfair Typecasting of Second Empire Style

 Today, the relatively rare Second Empire style survivors get more respect.
 You can see restored examples around the state, including the Owen Block in Evansville, Knightstown Academy in Henry County, and the Vurpillat Opera House in Winimac.

 One of Indiana’s finest examples of the Second Empire style happens to be Indiana Landmarks’ own Morris-Butler House in Indianapolis.
 Though it no longer serves as a museum, the 1865 house is the ideal Halloween backdrop.
-Take a stroll past it – and maybe stop for a spooky selfie – on the way to Silent Halloween at Indiana Landmarks Center on October 26.
+Take a stroll past it and maybe stop for a spooky selfie.

 Stay up to date on the latest news, stories, and events from Indiana Landmarks, around the state or in your area.